How much does an LLC cost in Arizona?

 - you want to maintain your privacy by keeping your address off of public records

 You need to file an Articles of Organization in order to create an LLC in Arizona.
-The Articles of Organization can be filed by mail or online.
+The Arizona Articles of Organization can be filed by mail or online.
 The fees for both are the same: $50 for regular filing and $85 for expedited processing.
 These filing fees are the only initial LLC formation cost in Arizona.

-The filing fee is a one-time fee paid to the Arizona Corporation Commission.
+This fee is a one-time fee paid to the Arizona Corporation Commission.
 You don’t have to pay any monthly (or annual) fees to maintain your Arizona LLC.

-LLC approval: After approving your LLC, the AZCC will send you an Approval Letter and a Notice of Publication.
-You’ll have to visit eCorp Entity Search and search for your LLC name (click on “Document History” at the bottom) in order to download a stamped and approved copy of your Articles of Organization.
+LLC approval: After approving your LLC, the Arizona Corporation Commission will send you an Approval Letter and a Notice of Publication.
+You’ll have to visit Arizona Corporation Commission: eCorp Entity Search and search for your LLC name (click on “Document History” at the bottom) in order to download a stamped and approved copy of your Articles of Organization.

 Arizona LLC Operating Agreement ($0)

 An Arizona LLC Operating Agreement is a written contract between the LLC Members.
 Operating Agreements include detailed information about LLC ownership, how the LLC is managed, and how profits are distributed.

 Single-Member LLCs and Multi-Member LLCs should draft an Operating Agreement, keep it with their business records, and give a copy to each Member.

 Most websites charge $50 to $200 for Operating Agreements.

 Here at LLC University®, we offer free LLC Operating Agreement templates for all types of LLCs.